Yukiniro/obsize/README.md

   - `element` - The element to be observer.
   - `fn` - The function to call when the element's size has changed.
   - `options` - Others cofnig.
-    - `once` - It will auto-remove the listener when `fn` has been called.
+    - `once` - It will auto-remove the observer when `fn` has been called.

 ### `clear`

-Clear all listeners for any elements.
+Clear all observers for any elements.

 ## License